 Well, it’s been a little while since I last read anything horror-related.
 So, I thought that I’d take a look at Vivian Shaw’s 2017 novel “Strange Practice”.
 This is a novel I found a couple of months earlier when shopping online for second-hand books.
 Intrigued by the plot summary, I ordered a copy there and then.
 Then, I got distracted by other books for a couple of months.
 So, this review has been a while in the making.

-So, let’s take a look at “Falling Apart”.
+Anyway, let’s take a look at “Strange Practice”.
 Needless to say, this review may contain some SPOILERS.

-If I had to give it a rating out of five, it would get four and a half.
+If I had to give it a rating out of five, it would get a four.